ufo-kit/libuca/docs/manual.md

 latter that 64 should be appended to any library paths.
 This is necessary on Linux distributions that expect 64-bit libraries in `/usr[/local]/lib64`.

+It is also highly recommended to set the the install prefix to `/usr` when using the language bindings because GObject introspection will only look for type libraries in `/usr/lib/girepository-1.0`.
+If you want to install in another directory, you can also set the `GI_TYPELIB_PATH` environment variable to the path were the `Ufo-x.y.typelib` is located.

 #### Building this manual